nebotfj/Google-IT-Automation-with-Phyton/00 Crash Course on phyton/01 Week two/Readme.md

 # Crash Course of Python - Week 2
+In this module you’ll learn about different data types in Python, how to identify them, and how to convert between them.
+You’ll also learn how to use variables to assign data and to reference variables.
+You’ll deep dive into functions:
+- how to define them,
+- pass them parameters,
+- and have them return information.
+You’ll explore the concepts of code reuse, code style, and refactoring complex code, along with effectively using code comments.
+Finally, you’ll learn about comparing data using equality and logical operators, and leveraging these to build complex branching scripts using if statements.

 ## Learning Objectives
+- Objetivos de aprendizaje
-* Write scripts that use variables of different data types
+- Differentiate and convert between different data types utilizing variables
-* Understand how flow control works in Python
-* Implement branches with conditional expressions
-* Encapsulate code into functions
+- Define and call functions utilizing parameters and return data
+- Refactor code and write comments to reduce complexity and enhance code readability and code reuse
+- Compare values using equality operators and logical operators
+- Build complex branching scripts utilizing if, else and elif statements

 ---

 ## Expression and Variables
 ### Data Types
 There are different data tpyes in Python.
 Some of the examples include:
+* String
-* String which represents text wrapped in quotation marks to be manipulated by a script
+   - which represents text wrapped in quotation marks to be manipulated by a script
+   - text in between quotes -- either single or double quotes --
 * Integer which represents whole numbers without a fraction (ex.
 1)
+* Float
-* Float which represents real numbers like a number with a fractional part (ex.
+   - which represents real numbers like a number with a fractional part (ex.
 2.5)
+   - An integer is a whole number, without a fraction, while a float is a real number that can contain a fractional part.
+For example, 1, 7, 342 are all integers, while 5.3, 3.14159 and 6.0 are all floats.

-Generally, computer doesn't know how to mix different data types - it results "TypeError".
+Generally, computer doesn't know how to mix different data types - it results "TypeError" (When attempting to mix incompatible data types).

 If you're ever not 100 percent sure what data types a certain value is, Python gives you a handy way to find out.
-You can use the type function, to have the computer tell you the type
+You can use the type() function, to have the computer tell you the type

 ### Variables
 * **Variables** are names that we give to certain values in our programs - variables are like containers for data.